-Recommended for online courses (ADA compliant), flipped-classrooms (enabling modern learners), or First Year Experience (foundational skills), these modules can be taught as a complete set -- the modules are in chronological order, following the steps in the research process -- or taught individually.
+- Recommended for online courses (ADA compliant), flipped-classrooms (enabling modern learners), or First Year Experience (foundational skills), these modules can be taught as a complete set -- the modules follow the steps in the research process -- or taught individually.

 Introduction to the Modules

 In addition to pre- and post-assessment tests, there are a total of six modules:

 - Sources of Information